chum4/GoogleSheetsLibrary/README.md

 # GoogleSheetsLibrary

-Library written in Ruby for working with google sheets
+A Ruby library for working with Google Sheets, providing functionality for accessing and manipulating sheet data in a structured way.

+## Features

+### Accessing Table Values
- The library can return a two-dimensional array of table values It is possible to access a row via t.row(1), and access its elements using array syntax.
+- The library returns a two-dimensional array of table values.
+- Access a specific row using `t.row(1)`, and access its elements using standard array syntax.

+### Enumerable Module
- An Enumerable module (each function) must be implemented, where all cells within the table are returned, from left to right.
+- The library implements an Enumerable module with an `each` method, allowing iteration over all cells in the table from left to right.
- The library should take care of merged fields
- [ ] syntax must be enriched so that certain values can be accessed.
- The library returns the entire column when a query is made t["First Column"] The library provides access to values within a column using the following syntax t["First Column"][1] to access the second element of that column
- The library allows setting values inside a cell using the following syntax t["First Column"][1]= 2556
- The library allows direct access to columns, through methods of the same name. t.firstColumn, t.secondColumn, t.thirdColumn Subtotal/Average of a column can be calculated using the following syntaxes t.firstColumn.sum and t.firstColumn.avg An individual row can be extracted from each column based on the value of one of the cells. (we'll consider that cell to uniquely identify that row)
- Example syntax: t.index.rn2310, this code will return the student row whose index is rn2310 The column must support functions such as map, select, reduce.
-For example: t.firstColumn.map { |cell| cell+=1 }
- The library recognizes if there is in any way the keyword total or subtotal inside the sheet, and ignores that line It is possible to add two tables, as long as their headers are the same.
-Eg t1+t2, where each represents a table within one of the worksheets.
-The result will return a   new table where the rows (without headers) of t2 are added inside t1.
-(SQL UNION operation)
+- It handles merged cells effectively.

+### Column Access
+- Access an entire column with syntax: `t["First Column"]`.
+- Access specific elements within a column using: `t["First Column"][1]` to retrieve the second element.
+- Set values in a cell using: `t["First Column"][1] = 2556`.

+### Direct Column Methods
+- Directly access columns with methods corresponding to their names:
+  - `t.firstColumn`
+  - `t.secondColumn`
+  - `t.thirdColumn`

+### Calculations
+- Calculate subtotal and average of a column using:
+  - `t.firstColumn.sum`
+  - `t.firstColumn.avg`

+### Row Extraction
+- Extract individual rows based on the value of a unique cell (e.g., student index):
+  - Example: `t.index.rn2310` returns the student row whose index is `rn2310`.

+### Functional Programming Support
+- Columns support functions such as `map`, `select`, and `reduce`:
+  - Example: `t.firstColumn.map { |cell| cell += 1 }`

+### Ignoring Specific Rows
+- The library recognizes any row containing the keywords "total" or "subtotal" and ignores those rows during operations.

+### Table Manipulation
+- **Addition of Tables:** You can add two tables with the same headers:
+  - Example: `t1 + t2` returns a new table with the rows of `t2` added to `t1` (similar to SQL UNION).

+- **Subtraction of Tables:** You can subtract two tables with the same headers:
- It is possible to subtract two tables, as long as their headers are the same.
-Eg t1-t2, where each represents a representation of one of the worksheets.
-The result will   return a new table where all rows from t2 are removed from t1, if they are identical.
+  - Example: `t1 - t2` returns a new table with rows from `t2` removed from `t1`, if they are identical.

- The library recognizes empty lines, which can be inserted apparently to work
+### Handling Empty Lines
+- The library recognizes and can manage empty lines in the sheets, allowing for flexible data manipulation.

+This library simplifies interactions with Google Sheets, making data retrieval and manipulation intuitive and efficient.